 Even within the Ward Clubs there seems to be differing versions of the reasons for their creation – albeit the underlying themes are similar.

-The majority were probably formed in the mid/late 19th Century as a way for people to meet socially with their “neighbours” and with the “City fathers” – The Ward Alderman and the Common Councilmen.
-Their role became even more important as more and more people become commuters to and from the City, rather than city residents.
+The majority were probably formed in the mid/late 19th Century as a way for people to meet socially with their “neighbours” and with the “City Fathers” – The Ward Alderman and the Common Councilmen.
+Their role became even more important as more and more people become commuters to and from the City, rather than City residents.
 Membership was encouraged from both those residing in the City of London and those who came to work in the City.
 Most Ward Clubs historically had an interest in both social events and promoting awareness/involvement in the City’s administration and electoral process.

-They provide an excellent opportunity to;
+Ward Clubs provide an excellent opportunity to;

 learn more about the City and Civic life